-A senior University officer appointed by the Responsible Executive Officer to oversee the management and investigation of complaints about the conduct of research or potential breaches of the Code.
-This person will normally be a Pro Vice-Chancellor in the Division of Research and Innovation.
+A senior University officer with responsibility for overseeing the management and investigation of complaints about the conduct of research or potential breaches of the Code.
+This person will normally be the Pro Vice-Chancellor Research Excellence.
+For individual cases where the Pro Vice-Chancellor Research Excellence has a perceived or actual conflict of interest or is otherwise precluded from acting as the Designated Officer, they will inform the Responsible Executive Officer who will appoint an alternative Designated Officer for that case.